This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Permits for Finding Free Firewood

 Check with your province or state for laws about finding free firewood in the bush.
-In some places, you need a permit to gather firewood – it is often free to get a permit, you just need to have one before cutting.
+In some places, you need a permit to gather firewood – it is often free to get a permit, you just need to have one before cutting down trees.

 If you live in town and can’t get out to the bush, there are other options for free firewood.
 Check with your local construction companies and go around to construction sites.